jimohola/Visual_Servoing_project/README.md

 # 2. Image Detection

 This is the second phase of the project.
-Here, we used the fisheye camera to to acquire real time image by subscribing to the ROS topic **"/camera/image_raw"**.
+Here, we used the fisheye camera to acquire real time image by subscribing to the ROS topic **"/camera/image_raw"**.
 The image was saved as **goal_pose.png**.
 We then used the distortion coefficients acquired from the camera calibration stage to undistort the image.
 The image is shown below:

 ![goal_pose](https://user-images.githubusercontent.com/62597513/146259814-f4354f2c-3400-4e60-850f-02a537bbb40a.png)